jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

-# OpenCore Gigabyte Z370n Wifi
+# OpenCore Gigabyte Z370n Wifi + Asus RX 6600

 An OpenCore EFI for Gigabyte Z370n Wifi mini-ITX motherboard, with Coffee Lake processor.
 See compatible macOS versions in my releases.
 I'm using this build as a workstation.
 It is my fourth hackintosh build so far.